eMakerStudio/C_for_Raspberry_Pi/README.md

-# Repository for the eBook & Online Course:
+# Repository for the eBook

 ## Raspberry Pi and C Programming